Birkhoff strata of Sato Grassmannian and algebraic curves: Conclusion

-The authors thank Marco Pedroni and Andrea Previtali for many useful discussions.
-This work has been partially supported by PRIN grant no 28002K9KXZ and by FAR 2009 (\emph{Sistemi dinamici Integrabili e Interazioni fra campi e particelle}) of the University of Milano Bicocca .
+We thank Marco Pedroni and Andrea Previtali for many fruitful discussions.
+We are very grateful to some readers of the manuscript for the useful remarks.
+This work has been partially supported by PRIN grant no 28002K9KXZ and by FAR 2009 (\emph{Sistemi dinamici Integrabili e Interazioni fra campi e particelle}) of the University of Milano Bicocca.